ivandov/loopback-vue-starter/README.md

 ```

 The LoopBack Explorer will be starter on [localhost:3000/explorer](http://localhost:3000/explorer/)

 The Vue application will be started on [localhost:8080/#](http://localhost:8080/#/)

-**Note** If production mode has been run previously, the `client/dist` folder will exist and you may see an outdated version of your application loaded on [localhost:3000](http://localhost:3000/)
+**Note** If production mode has been run previously, the `client/dist` folder will exist and you may see an outdated version of your application loaded on [localhost:3000/#](http://localhost:3000/)

 ### Production Mode
 This mode will pack the Vue.JS frontend into a `dist` folder located under `client`.
 The LoopBack server will automatically serve the application from this folder as it is preconfigured to serve static assets from `client/dist`.

-This mode will not actively reload any changes and is meant for packaging and distribution.

 To build the application for distribution and run the LoopBack server in production mode, run:
 ```